soupi/learn-haskell-blog-generator/src/09-documentation.md

 ---

-**Exercise**: Add haddock annotation to the top-level definitions in our project and test your understanding of the program and the various parts - sometimes the best way to learn something is to try explaining it!
+**Exercise**: Add haddock annotation to the top-level definitions in our project and test your understanding of the program and the various parts - sometimes, the best way to learn something is to try explaining it!

 ---